Updated: October 3, 2021

 In the pre-automobile and pre-digital age, sidewalks in small towns organically connected to the main street and other community assets such as schools, libraries, parks, ballfields, stores, markets, houses of worship, cemeteries, surrounding neighborhoods, and other essential community institutions.
 They were well used.
 Spontaneous encounters were what brought people out every day.
 People wanted porches on their house so they could interact with their neighbors and keep an eye on children as they played, often in the street.
 They went to their local stores not only to shop, but also to socialize.

 We were surprised when we saw how much work was needed in order to bring this public life back.
 All but a few towns we visited had lost the natural connections that once defined them – eroded by decades, perhaps even a century, of decisions to foster the automobile and big-box sprawl.
 Finding thriving, neighborly small towns with ample social life on their sidewalks was harder to do than we had imagined.
 Luckily, we did find and learn from some truly wonderful examples of small-town social life, and it is these glimmers of hope that can lay the foundation for new attention to public spaces in smaller communities.

-Four Core Strategies for Small-town Downtowns
+Five Core Strategies for Small-town Downtowns

 1. Be Aware of the Impacts of Major Intersections, Narrow Sidewalks, and Overly Wide Streets.

 The biggest obstacle to vital community life are auto-dominated streets and passive public places, including most parks and public buildings in the towns we visited.
 These are trends that speak to a broader pattern in many communities across North America.
 To make matters worse, the roads in most towns we looked at had been widened, along with the intersections.

 2. Reclaim, Remake, and Reconnect Sidewalks as the Fundamental Backbone of Small Towns – and Give Less Space to Cars.